genner-lab/meta-fish-lib/README.md

 scripts/check-genbank.R

 # search GenBank - takes just over two hours
-# argument one [assets/species-table.csv] is the list of species to search for
+# argument "-l" [assets/species-table.csv] is the list of species to search for
-# argument two [4] is the number of processing cores to run in parallel
+# argument "-t" [4] is the number of processing cores to run in parallel
 # more threads are faster, but more prone to errors by overloading the server with requests
 # make sure not to request more cores than are present on your system
-scripts/sequences-download.R assets/species-table.csv 4
+scripts/sequences-download.R -l assets/species-table.csv -t 4

 # assemble the reference library with hidden Markov models and obtain metadata
 # takes about 20 mins
-# argument one [4] is the number of processing cores to run in parallel
+# argument "-t" [4] is the number of processing cores to run in parallel
 # this script overwrites the local master reference library 'assets/reference-library-master.csv.gz'
-scripts/references-assemble.R 4
+scripts/references-assemble.R -t 4

 # phylogenetic quality control (QC) - takes about six hours
-# argument one [~/Software/standard-RAxML/raxmlHPC-AVX] is the path on your system to raxml
+# argument "-p" [~/Software/standard-RAxML/raxmlHPC-AVX] is the path on your system to raxml
-# argument two [8] is the number of processing cores to run in parallel
+# argument "-t" [8] is the number of processing cores to run in parallel
-scripts/qc.R ~/Software/standard-RAxML/raxmlHPC-AVX 8
+scripts/qc.R -p ~/Software/standard-RAxML/raxmlHPC-AVX -t 8

 # now manually review the phylogenetic tree PDFs output into 'reports/qc_GBVERSION_MONTH-YEAR'
 # if found, add suspect accessions manually to 'assets/exclusions.csv'